On this page

 • Google Ads Customer ID of the ad account you want to connect to.

-• If you don't have direct access to the account, Google Ads Manager ID that you authorized access on which can view this ad account.
+• If you don't have direct access to the account, the Google Ads Manager ID that you authorized access on, which can view this ad account.

 Considerations

 • This source imports campaign level metrics from Google Ads.
 It doesn't import other types of data such as experiments or user level identifiers.
-Metrics are ingested at the ad level and aren't tied to individual users.
+Amplitude ingests metrics at the ad level and doesn't tie them to individual users.

 • Amplitude imports Google Ads data once per day, always for the previous calendar day, using a batch ingestion process.
 The data appears in Amplitude as a dedicated event called Daily Ad Metrics, which includes properties such as ad_metrics.impressions, ad_metrics.clicks, ad_group_id, and campaign_id.

 • The Daily Ad Metrics event also includes user properties such as utm_source, utm_medium, utm_campaign, utm_content, and utm_term.
-These fields are often used for campaign analysis and for calculating metrics like Customer Acquisition Cost (CAC) and Return on Ad Spend (ROAS).
+Campaign analysis often uses these fields and calculations like Customer Acquisition Cost (CAC) and Return on Ad Spend (ROAS).

-• UTM parameters aren't automatically populated by Google Ads.
+• Google Ads doesn't automatically populate UTM parameters.
 To ensure these fields appear in Amplitude, customers must manually add UTM parameters to their ad URLs using either tracking templates or the Final URL Suffix.
 Auto tagging, such as using gclid, doesn't populate UTM fields.
 Some campaign types such as Performance Max may not allow URL level control.
 This means UTM values may not consistently appear in those cases.

-• To calculate CAC and ROAS correctly, UTM parameters must be present on both the Daily Ad Metrics event and on downstream conversion events such as Sign Up or Purchase.
+• To calculate CAC and ROAS correctly, UTM parameters must appear on both the Daily Ad Metrics event and on downstream conversion events such as Sign Up or Purchase.
 These metrics depend on shared fields, such as utm_campaign, that link ad spend to user behavior.

 • Amplitude's Browser SDK v2 and other SDKs usually capture UTM parameters automatically at the beginning of a user session.
 However, if your setup uses server side tracking, custom routing, or a single page application, you may need to manually map UTM values as user properties to ensure consistency.

 • If your project uses Schema enforcement, allow the Daily Ad Metrics event and its properties.
-Otherwise, the data may be silently blocked from ingestion.
+Otherwise, ingestion may silently block the data.

 • You can't import data directly from a Google Ads Manager Account (MCC).
 While you can provide an MCC ID to authorize access to a specific Customer ID, Amplitude only imports data from the specified account and not from the MCC or other accounts linked to it.

 • You can connect multiple Google Ads customer accounts (not MCCs) to a single Amplitude project.
-Although all campaign data is grouped under the same Daily Ad Metrics event, the ad_account_id property is available on new events as of May 9, 2025 and allows you to filter and analyze performance by account.
+There's no limit on the number of ad accounts you can connect.
+Although all campaign data is grouped under the same Daily Ad Metrics event, the ad_account_id property is available on new events as of May 9, 2025 and lets you filter and analyze performance by account.

 Amplitude setup